abdolence/slack-morphism/site/docs/docs/index.md

 of a Slack Bot built with Slack Morphism and Akka Http.

 ### Non-blocking and Reactive
-All of the Slack Morphism operation available in a non-blocking manner, and some of Web methods (e.g. returning Slack channel history) also provided with a reactive Publisher, so you can use it if you're familiar with Reactive Streams (and using related frameworks).
+All of the Slack Morphism API methods available in a non-blocking manner, and some them (e.g. returning Slack channel history) also provided support for a reactive Publisher, so you can use it if you're familiar with Reactive Streams (and using related frameworks).

 ## Getting Started